PeterSamaan/music_device/README.md

     * *Showin output at will:* When you actually want to print something to the terminal, I call `copy_to_user` with the new data to send.
 Then, on the next call to device_read, it will resend the saved initial buffer content (which looks unchanged), forcing cat to wait again after printing the new data.

-* Could not configure input_pull_up resistors, instead, they are implemented in the hardware.